Craigslist: Operations

-Currently, the site experiences 142.7M global monthly visitors, as well as 339k global monthly app downloads.
-In terms of global rank for internet traffic, Craigslist sits at #106.
-With majority users being from the United States; between the ages of 45-54 years.
+As of 2025, the site receives 142.7 million global monthly visitors and 339,000 global monthly app downloads.
+In terms of global rank for internet traffic, Craigslist ranks 106th.
+The majority of users are from the United States.
+When users were grouped into age ranges, the 45-54 age group was most likely to visit the website.

-Back in 2009, the site received more than 2 million new job listings each month, making it one of the top job boards in the world.
-The 23 largest U.S. cities listed on the Craigslist home page collectively receive more than 300,000 postings per day just in the "for sale" and "housing" sections as of October 2011.
+In 2009, the site received more than 2 million new job listings each month.
+The 23 largest U.S. cities listed on the Craigslist home page collectively received about 300,000 postings per day in the "for sale" and "housing" sections as of October 2011.
 The classified advertisements range from traditional buy/sell ads and community announcements to personal ads.

 In 2009, Craigslist operated with a staff of 28 people.
 By 2019 this number grew to 50 people.
-In that year alone the company made more than $1 billion in revenue, while charging only ca.5 US$ for most ads (the exact price depends on the type of ad and service/property location).
+In that year the company was estimated to have made around $1 billion in revenue.

-In the years 2018-2023, Craigslist has experienced a steady decline in traffic and revenue, with a reported revenue of $694M.
+Since around 2018, Craigslist has experienced a steady decline in traffic and revenue, with a reported revenue of $302 million in 2025, down from $1.04 billion in 2018.
+Some analysts have attributed this decline to increased competition from similar services such as Facebook Marketplace, OfferUp, and Mercari.